The Signs of Times Concerning Christ’s Second Coming

 - Prepared to Become Kings and Priests in God’s Coming Kingdom – click HERE

-Instructions: You may download the Microsoft PowerPoint shows of the presentations regarding the Signs of the Times.
+Instructions: You may download the Microsoft PowerPoint shows of the presentations regarding the Signs of the Times by clicking HERE).
 It may be viewed on computers using Microsoft Windows, Apple macOC, iPads, iPhones, and Android devices.

 God’s Advice to Mankind